Planting Small Pocket

 Planting Pollinator Pathways

-The free downloadable book from leaf&limb, infographic on healthy plantings, as well as other texts are pictured (below).
-All texts and PdF's on website include information about why these small native plant and tree forests, and native plant pollinator gardens are so important: 1) for healing our soils, 2) cooling our neighborhoods, 3) helping with the fresh water cycle within the soil, 4) helping to regulate our weather patterns, 5) increasing the living organisms and fungi within the soil, and 6) as a lasting legacy to reduce climate warming.
+A free downloadable book from leaf&limb, infographic on healthy plantings, as well as other texts are pictured (below).
+All texts and PdF's on website include information about why these small native plant and tree forests, and native plant pollinator gardens are so important: 1) for healing our soils to increase the living micorrhizal network, 2) cooling our neighborhoods, 3) helping with the fresh water cycle within the soil, 4) helping to regulate our weather patterns, 5) increasing the health of the living organisms and fungi within the soil, and 6) as a lasting legacy to

 from wasteland to WONDER, for the Sub/Urban Landscape